CP-STA/St-Andrews-Competitive-Programming/Competitions/Competition 5 [16 Feb 2020]/readme.md

 *Difficulty - Medium*

 As can be inferred from the title, this question was dedicated to Philip Searcy, who did not show up for the contest but did it later.
-For a Q2, this question ended up being harder than expected again, with classic O(n<sup>3</sup>) (which would get zero points) and O(n<sup>2</sup>) soluions not working.
-The most common approach would be to look up on the internet: a closed-form expression would be ([n)/48); however ([n) in tihs case refers to the nearest integer function (and that is *not* equal to the greatest integer function which some mistook it for, though this would have still allowed gaining a substantial number of points).
+For a Q2, this question ended up being harder than expected again, with classic O(n<sup>3</sup>) (which would get zero points) and O(n<sup>2</sup>) solutions not working.
+The most common approach would be to look up on the internet: a closed-form expression would be ([n)/48); however [n) in this case refers to the nearest integer function (and that is *not* equal to the greatest integer function which some mistook it for, though this would have still allowed gaining a substantial number of points).
 However, the setter expected an O(n) solution, which no-one did during the competition.
-Overall, this question was pretty difficult for Medium if one did not know (or look up) the O(1) solution for this problem.
+Overall, this question was difficult for Medium if one did not know (or look up) the O(1) solution for this problem.

 ## Question 3 - Sorting a Leaderboard (150)